FAQ

 The chip is comprised of 1) hi-res photographs and 2) a detailed nautical map with NOAA depth indications, depth contours, and navigational features typical of most marine maps found in chart plotters.
 This is the most recent NOAA map data available, however, FMT has corrected most of the NOAA inshore navigational markers for accuracy.

 The map area includes the entire Gulf of Mexico to Cuba and into the Atlantic Ocean to the Bahamas and up the east coast of Florida and is visible on top of the photography.
+A NOAA base map is provided where there are not images provided.
 The imagery for South Florida covers the areas south of approximately Sarasota at the northern portion of Sarasota Bay and south of the Merritt Island area, slightly north of Sebastian Inlet.
 It includes all of Florida’s inland areas, 10,000 islands, Biscayne Bay, Everglades National Park, and all of the Florida Keys to Key West, Marquesas Keys, Dry Tortugas, and beyond.

 The imagery comprises virtually all of the keys out to the reef lines.
 The imagery for North Florida covers all of the remaining areas of Florida, including inland areas.
 Inland areas where there are no substantive areas of water are included at lower resolution.
 Some inland areas where there is no substantive water features may be excluded.
 Inland areas that include larger lakes and rivers are provided in high resolution.